tannerntannern/blog/source/_posts/2019-06-25-Budgeteer-A-Budget-Balancing-Tool.md

 ![Snack money example](example1.svg)

-If you prefer to think of snack money as a supplier rather than an object of consumption, you could also write it this way, which results in the exact same diagram:
+If you prefer to think of snack money as a supply rather than an object of consumption, you could also write it this way, which results in the exact same diagram:

 ```javascript
 supply('Snack Money', 3.00)